raysan5/raygui/README.md

 `raygui` was originally inspired by [Unity IMGUI](https://docs.unity3d.com/Manual/GUIScriptingGuide.html) (immediate mode GUI API).

-`raygui` was designed as an auxiliar module for [raylib](https://github.com/raysan5/raylib) to create simple GUI interfaces using raylib graphic style (simple colors, plain rectangular shapes, wide borders...) but it can be adapted to other engines/frameworks.
+`raygui` was designed as an auxiliary module for [raylib](https://github.com/raysan5/raylib) to create simple GUI interfaces using raylib graphic style (simple colors, plain rectangular shapes, wide borders...) but it can be adapted to other engines/frameworks.

 `raygui` is intended for **tools development**; it has already been used to develop [multiple published tools](https://raylibtech.itch.io).